microstub/microstub.github.io/about.md

 # Lunar RF Labs

-`Lunar RF Labs` is a small company I started that specialises in the design of high power radio frequency modules for use in embedded systems.
+`Lunar RF Labs` is a small company I started that specialises in the design of high power radio frequency modems for use in embedded systems.
 It is my attempt at commercialising some of my work in the RF domain.